 Learning how to properly handle a bird is key when taking on a dove as a pet.
 Handling them for activities such as bathing is a bit more challenging than most pets.

-You should also be aware of their medical needs and find a vet for your dove.
+You should also be aware of their medical needs and find a vet that knows how to treat birds.
 Just like dogs and kittens, your dove will be healthiest when given routine checkups and is taken to a professional when sick.

-Make sure that your dove gets its daily exercise.
-It is good to have a large cage so that your dove has plenty of space to stretch.
+Make sure that your bird gets its daily exercise.
+It is good to have a large cage so that your bird has plenty of space to stretch.

 Allowing your pet dove to fly daily is great for their health.
 Keep in mind that a dove that is not trained properly cannot be released outside; or they may not return.
 Set up one of the rooms in your house so that your dove can fly around in it.
 Just make sure there are no hazards in such as an unstable perching point or an open window.